-I had the pleasure of filming Tracy and Scott’s Solsgirth House wedding.
-Last time I was here Solsgirth House was a privately owned family home, however, it has since become part of the Aurora Hotel group.
+What a great time I had being Tracy and Scott’s Solsgirth House wedding videographer.
+Last time I was here Solsgirth House was a privately owned family home, however at the time of writing this blog post it has since become part of the Aurora Hotel group.
 The same group owns Glenbervie House, Airth Castle and other top Scottish wedding venues.

 It was an early start to the day as the previous day I was filming Gillian and Ryan’s wedding near Inverness, so I had to be up early for a blast down the A9 to arrive in time to film the wedding party preparations at Solsgirth House.

 Solsgirth House is a beautiful wedding venue set in acres of private grounds.
 The weather was warm and humid with plenty of clouds overhead.
 Perfect conditions for a nice wee bit of time-lapse video.
 This involves taking hundreds of photos and joining them together to create a few seconds of video.
 Well worth the time taken to create, as it creates a beautiful cinematic shot which really helps to increase the ‘wow factor’ of your wedding video.

 Tracy and Scott were both nice and relaxed during their preparations.
 There was a lovely atmosphere during the proceedings, which I love to film.
 I love to capture all the little details, treating the filming in the same way I would shoot photos.
 Capturing little details is one of my specialities and an important part of your day as you’ve spent ages carefully choosing a perfume, jewellery, flowers, shoes and all the other million and one things that make your wedding day unique.

 The wedding ceremony was originally planned to be held outdoors.
 The weather had deteriorated and we now had showers, so the plan was amended to hold the Humanist wedding ceremony in Solsgirth’s private chapel.
 It was a tight squeeze in here, but two camera filming ensured I captured everything nicely.